See our daily events listings for bars and clubs in the Chicago area at the link below, followed by an editor's pick of events throughout the year.

 Saturdays 8pm at Stage 773, 1225 W. Belmont..
 Fast paced, musical sketch show; hilarious, irreverent, and a raunchy good time.
 For belly laughs about body image and relationships this is sure to deliver with comedic wit to spare.
 Created by Stage 773 Creative Director, Brian Posen, who directs and plays accompaniment.

-April 2 - August 28, 2016, at Art Institute.
-An exceptionally beautiful Greek youth, Antinous was the favorite of Roman Emperor Hadrian.
-Following his mysterious drowning in the Nile River, Antinous was proclaimed a god, and portraits of him appeared across the Empire.
+Now ongoing through August 28, 2016, at Art Institute.
+Exceptionally beautiful, the Greek youth Antinous was the favorite of Roman Emperor Hadrian.
+Following his mysterious drowning in the Nile River, Antinous was proclaimed a god and his likeness apppeared across the Empire.
 The exhibition unites two marbles portraying Antinous—which recent discoveries reveal were originally one.

 May 13-17, 2016, at the Logan Theatre.
 Annual film event showcase.
 A mix of independent features, shorts, documentaries and experimental films from around the world, augmented by nightly parties and concerts.
 Innovative and unique programming, ranging from lowbrow entertainment of John Waters, Doris Wishman and Coffin Joe to fine art avant-garde films and videos.